ycoroneos/G.E.R.T/README.md

 and Plan 9 assembly inside the modified runtime.
 The goal of this project is to bring the benefits of a high-level, type-safe, and garbage-collected language to bare-metal embedded environments.
-GERT has been developed for the Wandboard Quad (iMX6 Quad SOC), but GERT can be easily ported to any armv7a SOC with adequate documentation.
+GERT has been developed for the Wandboard Quad (iMX6 Quad SOC), but GERT can be ported to any armv7a SOC with adequate documentation.

 ## Index